Do you take insurance for eyeglasses?

-Rubbing or wiping your eyes with your glasses on can scratch the lenses with your fingernails - even if they're short.
+Rubbing or wiping your eyes with your glasses on can scratch the lenses with your fingernails - even if they're short and well-groomed.

 It is normal for the screws in your frame to work loose over time, especially in our MN weather.
 Like oil changes on a car, screw tightening is a necessary, routine maintenance item.
 Unlike oil changes, we do it for free!

 Never use super glue or epoxies on glasses.- if you HAVE to, use hot glue only on the frame - at least it comes off more easily.

 Anti-Reflective lenses have a two (2) year warranty: otherwise, your frame and lenses have a one (1) year warranty against NORMAL usage.
 This does not cover abuse, loss, theft, driving over them, or animals eating them.